Welcome to today's edition of the Rush 24-7 podcast.

 For the last two years, they've been saying an algorithm is doing this sorting.

-We have found that actually a small group of 20 journalists that are recent graduates from East Coast private schools and often Ivy League schools are the ones that are actually um activating a trend so that it can show up in your feed or blacklisting it.
+We have found that actually a small group of 20 journalists that are recent graduates from East Coast private schools and often Ivy League schools are the ones that are actually activating a trend so that it can show up in your feed or blacklisting it.

-So, you know, it's not that Facebook has any bias here, it's that these young journalists are the ones that are choosing what trends and what doesn't.
+It's that these young journalists are the ones that are choosing what trends and what doesn't.

-And um, and what and you know, the question then becomes whether you trust recent graduates to determine what the most important news of the day is.
+And, you know, the question then becomes whether you trust recent graduates to determine what the most important news of the day is.

-So it's the same thing that happens in the drive-by's.
+So it's the same thing that happens in the drive-bys.

 It's just what they do.